iann0036/tf-cfn-provider/docs/providers/linode/Stackscript.md

 # Terraform::Linode::Stackscript

 Provides a Linode StackScript resource.
-This can be used to create, modify, and delete Linodes stackscripts.
+This can be used to create, modify, and delete Linode StackScripts.
+StackScripts are private or public managed scripts which run within an instance during startup.
+StackScripts can include variables whose values are specified when the Instance is created.

 For more information, see [Automate Deployment with StackScripts](https://www.linode.com/docs/platform/stackscripts/) and the [Linode APIv4 docs](https://developers.linode.com/api/v4#tag/StackScripts).

+The Linode Guide, [Deploy a WordPress Site Using Terraform and Linode StackScripts](https://www.linode.com/docs/applications/configuration-management/deploy-a-wordpress-site-using-terraform-and-linode-stackscripts/), shows how a public StackScript can be used to provision a Linode Instance.
+The guide, [Create a Terraform Module](https://www.linode.com/docs/applications/configuration-management/create-terraform-module/), demonstrates StackScript use through a wrapping module.

 ## Properties